 The PMP offers a range of courses of interest to computing professionals interested in advancing their knowledge in core and emerging areas of computing, including database management, machine learning, computer architecture, computational biology, programming languages, software entrepreneurship, computer vision, ubiquitous computing, robotics, and more.
 Students furthermore have access to myriad topical colloquia, seminars, and distinguished lectures to keep current on cutting-edge research and applied computing topics.

-- Flexible program: (1) evening classes that meet just one night per week and have moderate-length assignments, (2) colloquia that can be attended or viewed online, and (3) registration by phone or email.
+- Flexible part-time program with evening classes that meet just one night per week and colloquia that can be attended or viewed online.

 - Affordable program that is reimbursable by many local employers.

 - Broad range of graduate computer science classes with no prerequisites.